aave/upgradeable-configurable-rights-pool/README.md

 ### Configuration
 Create an `.env` file from the `.env.example` and fill the variables

-The configuration for the pool rights is the following:
+The default configuration for the pool rights available [here](./helpers/permissions.js) is the following:
 ```
 const permissions = {
-  canPauseSwapping: false,
+  canPauseSwapping: true,
   canChangeSwapFee: true,
   canChangeWeights: true,
   canAddRemoveTokens: true,